2727 SW Snyder Blvd, Ankeny, IA 50023

 The hole in the ground storage tank drastically limited overall capacity and caused sanitary concerns.

 Constructed in 1961, the leaking ground storage tank generally served the northern portion of the city.
 During inspections, our team found thinning walls and significant corrosion with at least one ½-inch-diameter hole on the side of the tank.
 Because of this hole, the operating level was roughly half of the tank’s maximum capacity.
 Additionally, the booster station associated with the tank had only one operable pump.
 Due to insufficient available parts, two other nonfunctioning pumps were deemed unsalvageable.
+With the compromised system, the water pressure could rapidly drop in the event of a booster station failure.
+After bringing our findings to the attention of city leaders, it was clear a total system upgrade was necessary.

 Switching from Ground to Elevated Storage